AdobeDocs/experience-manager-65.en/help/assets/interactive-videos.md

     * To delete a segment

-      Select the last segment that is on the timeline, then on the toolbar, tap **[!UICONTROL Delete Segment]**.
+      Select the last segment that is on the timeline, then on the toolbar, select **[!UICONTROL Delete Segment]**.
 If two or more segments are selected, the Delete Segment feature is disabled.

       You can only delete the last segment.
-For example, if you wanted to delete all the segments on the timeline, you must always select the last one, then tap **[!UICONTROL Delete Segment]**.
+For example, if you wanted to delete all the segments on the timeline, you must always select the last one, then select **[!UICONTROL Delete Segment]**.

 1. Select a time segment to which you want to associate one or more thumbnail images.
-1. To the right of the video, tap the **[!UICONTROL Content]** tab.
+1. To the right of the video, select the **[!UICONTROL Content]** tab.
-1. Under the Content tab, tap **[!UICONTROL Select Assets]**, then browse and select all the image assets that you want to use with your video.
+1. Under the Content tab, select **[!UICONTROL Select Assets]**, then browse and select all the image assets that you want to use with your video.
 The selected assets are added to the Asset Selector panel in the Content tab.

 1. In the asset selector below the Content tab, do any of the following: